mrlt8/docker-wyze-bridge/README.md

 environment options:

 - `FRESH_DATA` (bool) Remove local cache and pull new data from wyze servers.

+- `ON_DEMAND` (bool) Connect to and start streams on-demand/only when the stream is being viewd.

 - `URI_SEPARATOR` (-|_|#) Customize the separator used to replace spaces in the URI; available values are `-`, `_`, or use `#` to remove spaces.